The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 What she ended up doing took all of her nerve and surely didn't count as "harder," but definitely put an end to his standing.
-Finally on her bed and with both of his hands buried in her hair, his soft moans and shivers as she took him as far down her throat as possible told her exactly how she was affecting him.
+Gaara buried both of his hands in her hair as her bed cushioned them, as she took him as far down her throat as possible, his soft moans and shivers telling her exactly how she affected him.

 "Stop," he gasped.
 "Stop, please stop."
-Rising, she had a fraction of a second to wonder if she'd done something wrong before he toppled her onto her back, mouth desperate against hers, hands roughly parting her knees.
+Rising, she had a fraction of a second to wonder if she'd done something wrong before he toppled her onto her back, his mouth desperate against hers and his hands roughly parting her knees.

 Damn it, she was under him after all.

 "I didn't want this," she whispered.